 Having Minimally Invasive Mitral Valve Replacement

+The mitral valve allows blood to flow from the left atrium to the left ventricle in the heart.
 A mitral valve replacement is a surgery to replace a mitral valve that doesn’t work well.
 It’s replaced with a new valve.
 Minimally invasive surgery is done with small incisions and special small tools.
 This may lead to easier and faster recovery from surgery.

 Choosing a new valve